pagkly/Zed/Investopedia3/What is a Lifetime Cost.md

 Businesses will frequently calculate the lifetime cost before making large expenditures, upgrades, and renovations.
 On the other hand, most individuals rarely estimate this cost before buying a home, boat, automobile, or other expensive items.
 Besides the base purchase price, lifetime costs include:

 -   The cost of maintaining the article in a good or functioning fashion
--   Cost of [insurance](https://www.investopedia.com/terms/i/insurance.asp) to protect the item
+-   Cost of [[insurance]](https://www.investopedia.com/terms/i/insurance.asp) to protect the item
 -   Renovations or upgrades required by the product

 Another charge that could add to the lifetime cost is the alternative use of funds.
 In other words, there is an impact on a consumer's resources, if instead of purchasing the item the individual spent the sum differently.

 ## Special Considerations

 As an example, if a person bought a fur coat, lifetime cost would include the purchase price as well as the price to clean, store, insure, and otherwise maintain the coat.
-Alternatively, the individual could have invested that sum into a secure [mutual fund](https://www.investopedia.com/terms/m/mutualfund.asp) or other security.
+Alternatively, the individual could have invested that sum into a secure [[mutual fund]](https://www.investopedia.com/terms/m/mutualfund.asp) or other security.

 Often, the lifetime cost of an item may be more than the original purchase price.
 Perhaps, it is the origin of the saying that the definition of a boat is a hole in the water into which you throw money.

 The lifetime cost of credit card debt is more than most people realize.
-According to [Credit.com](https://www.credit.com/tools/lifetime-cost-of-debt/), the average borrower will pay over $279,000 in interest charges on their credit card purchases during their lifetime.
+According to [[Credit.com]](https://www.credit.com/tools/lifetime-cost-of-debt/), the average borrower will pay over $279,000 in interest charges on their credit card purchases during their lifetime.

 ## Lifetime Cost of Holding Debt

 Lifetime cost may also apply to debts.
-For example, the lifetime cost of debt held on a [line of credit](https://www.investopedia.com/terms/l/lineofcredit.asp) (LOC) will be much more than the amount spent on goods had they been purchased with cash or other ready funds.
-The use of a [credit card](https://www.investopedia.com/terms/c/creditcard.asp) or other loan will incur interest and fees, adding to the lifetime cost of the object.
+For example, the lifetime cost of debt held on a [[line of credit]](https://www.investopedia.com/terms/l/lineofcredit.asp) (LOC) will be much more than the amount spent on goods had they been purchased with cash or other ready funds.
+The use of a [[credit card]](https://www.investopedia.com/terms/c/creditcard.asp) or other loan will incur interest and fees, adding to the lifetime cost of the object.

 ### $9,282

-The average amount it costs to own and operate a car per year, according to the [American Automobile Association](https://www.aaa.com/autorepair/articles/average-annual-cost-of-new-vehicle-ownership)'s latest survey; the number includes the cost of gasoline, maintenance, insurance, license and registration, loan finance charges, and depreciation costs.
+The average amount it costs to own and operate a car per year, according to the [[American Automobile Association]](https://www.aaa.com/autorepair/articles/average-annual-cost-of-new-vehicle-ownership)'s latest survey; the number includes the cost of gasoline, maintenance, insurance, license and registration, loan finance charges, and depreciation costs.

 ## Real-World Example of Lifetime Cost